chime-experiment/tutorial/README.md

 - `ringmaps/`: how to load and interpret a ringmap.
 - `chime_ringmaps/`: how to load and manipulate a real ringmap on cedar
+- `dataset_ids/`: how to understand and interpret the dataset_ids and fetch the relevant states from the database.